Trust us to take care service needs for your vehicle.

 - Check tire inflation.
 Under-inflated tires can result in a loss of fuel efficiency.
 This is the least expensive form of preventive and safety maintenance.
 A good rule of thumb is to have tire inflation checked once a week.

 - Keep your engine tuned.
-A fouled spark plug or plugged / restricted fuel injector can reduce fuel efficiency by as much as 30 percent.
+A fouled spark plug, dirty air filter or restricted / plugged fuel injector can reduce fuel efficiency.

 - Have the lighting system checked frequently, including headlights, turn signals, brake and taillights.